Radioactive Waste Pickup

 - Must have a closeable lid.

 - Do not fill completely full.
-Leave at least 3" headspace.
+Leave at least 1" headspace for small jars and 3" headspace for larger jars.

-- Waste which is not properly packaged and labelled will not be picked up.
+- Waste which is not properly packaged and labeled will not be picked up.